 Trodelvy® (sacituzumab govitecan-hziy)

-What are the possible side effects of TRODELVY?
+What are the possible side effects of TRODELVY when used alone?

 Gilead Sciences, Inc. is providing this letter in response to your unsolicited request for medical information.
 It is not promotional.
 It is intended for a US audience 18 years or older.